Get the worry-free services and expert support you need to start your business in North Carolina today.

 For more information on small businesses in North Carolina, see the SBA’s profile of the state’s small business economy, which includes a breakdown of businesses by industry.

 By taking the right steps to launch your own business, you’ll be well on your way to maximizing your potential future success.

-The costs of starting a business vary based on industry, due to equipment, licensing, and inventory costs.
+The costs of starting a business vary based on industry, due to equipment, licensing, and inventory expenses.
 The state filing fee to register an LLC or corporation in North Carolina is $125.
 Other business types have different fees.

-Popular States to Start a Small Business
+Popular States for Starting a Small Business